POB 339

 Eldon Mast has an excellent blog that I recommend.
 It is called The Good News Economist, and it puts a positive spin on what is happening in the U.S. He gives facts and figures to show exactly the pulse of our economy.

 A note of caution needs to be mentioned about nuclear stocks.
 It is true that the world is building dozens of nuclear plants, but that does not mean that nuclear stocks will blast upward in their stock prices.
-For one thing, the new plants that are being built only amount to about one tenth of the nuclear facilities we already have.
-So, the future demand for nuclear fuel will only be a mere 10% more.
+For one thing, the new plants that are being built only amount to a fraction of the nuclear facilities we already have.
+So, the future demand for nuclear fuel may only be 25% more.

 Secondly, we are still getting a lot of nuclear fuel from old warheads that are being dismantled in keeping with our disarmament agreements with Russia.
 This process will continue for several years into the future.
 This means we will not need a great amount of new uranium from mining companies.